Possible mixing between elementary and bound state fields in the $t\bar{t}$ production excess at the LHC: Minimal scenario to explain the excess in LHC

 We search for the parameter $ y_\Psi(\mu)$ that satisfies MPP conditions.
 For this reason, we examine the one-loop RGEs [\ref{firstappendix}].
 Also, we simply put $h=\mu$ since the effect on the effective potential is negligibly small and $h(\mu)$ is the renormalized running field.\footnote{We do not distinguish between the bare field and the renormalized running field as its wave function renormalization is so small.}.
 We use \cite{cern,PDG}.
 Using the top quark mass $M_t = 172.69 \pm 0.30\ \mathrm{GeV}$ and the strong gauge coupling constant $\alpha_s(M_Z) = 0.1179 \pm 0.0010$\cite{PDG}, we numerically calculate the parameter that approximately satisfies the MPP conditions.
 In this case, $y_\Psi(\mu)$ indirectly affects the effective potential through the RGEs.
 The MPP scale is found to be $\mu_c \lesssim 10^{12.3}\ \mathrm{GeV}$.
 To suppress potential corrections from additional new particles, we set the upper limit to $\mu_c = 10^{12.3}\,\mathrm{GeV}$.
 In short, the MPP shift is minimized and unknown heavy states effects are diluted under standard EFT matching.
-We also take $\Lambda =370$--$400\,\mathrm{GeV}$, since the effect persists up to several tens of GeV above the toponium mass\cite{bound}.
+Also, since the threshold effects persist up to several tens of GeV above the toponium mass\cite{bound}, we conservatively assume that the short-distance effects near the threshold extend over a similar energy range, and take their upper limit to be $\Lambda = 370$–$400,\mathrm{GeV}$.
 Moreover, since the lower bound lies around $345~\mathrm{GeV}$\cite{bound}, we assume the four-fermion interaction emerges near this scale.
 Accordingly, the terms involving $\eta_t$ are run between $345~\mathrm{GeV}$ and the cutoff $\Lambda$.
 For $\Lambda>\mu$, such a four-fermion interaction is absent, since this coupling is intended only to describe the near-threshold region.
 Consequently, it does not conflict with the relevant experimental constraints.
 The results are as follows:

 where we impose the condition that $\lambda_\Psi(\mu),\ \kappa_1(\mu) \geq 0$ and $\lambda(M_t)\sim\lambda_{\Psi}(M_t)$.
 The effect of varying $\Lambda$ was confined to a slight change in $\kappa_1(M_t)$ and was otherwise negligible.
 As shown in \cite{bound_ef}, the threshold effects of toponium cannot be fully reproduced within a purely elementary-field framework.
 However, the change in the allowed ranges of the couplings induced by varying the cutoff above is negligible, and the discrepancy currently under consideration is of comparable size or smaller; therefore, it can be ignored for the purposes of the present discussion.
 We also briefly discuss the behavior when varying $\lambda_\Psi(M_t)$.
 As $\lambda_\Psi(M_t)$ increases, both $\kappa_1(M_t)$ and $|y_\Psi(M_t)|$ decrease slightly.
 Conversely, even when $\lambda_\Psi(M_t)$ is taken smaller than $\lambda(M_t)$, $\kappa_1(M_t)$ and $|y_\Psi(M_t)|$ do not become significantly larger.
 In addition, $\mu_c$ decreases as $\lambda_\Psi(M_t)$ increases, and increases as $\lambda_\Psi(M_t)$ decreases.